bengrunfeld/study-notes/PyUnit.md

 A test fixture represents the preparation needed to perform one or more tests, and any associate cleanup actions.
 This may involve, for example, creating temporary or proxy databases, directories, or starting a server process.

 ### Test Case
 A test case is the smallest unit of testing.
-It checks for a specific response to a particular set of inputs. unittest provides a base class, TestCase, which may be used to create new test cases.
+It checks for a specific response to a particular set of inputs. unittest provides a base class, `TestCase`, which may be used to create new test cases.

 ### Test Suite
 A test suite is a collection of test cases, test suites, or both.
 It is used to aggregate tests that should be executed together.